 Mindfulness and excess caution are two very different things.
 A good analogy is strong sunlight.
 Just because you have fair skin and might get a sunburn doesn't mean you have to be afraid of being outside on a sunny day—it just means that you stay mindful that it is sunny and you can only be out there for so long, and/or you must wear really excellent sunscreen at all times.

 By being mindful, you can enjoy life just the same as everyone else... the effort on your behalf comes in the form of making sure that your participation and enjoyment happens on your terms... and that you don't get caught up in peer pressure and succumb to statements like, "Oh, stop fussing!
 Everyone else is doing it!"

 Part of living well, as an HSP, comes through accepting and embracing that we are a little different... and then taking the appropriate action to manage our lives in the best possible way.
 Trying to hide under a rock not only doesn't serve us, it perpetuates the false stereotype of highly sensitive people as weak and tender flowers.

 Living an HSP Friendly Life: Learn all you can!

-Since first learning about the HSP trait in 1997, I have met 100s of fellow HSPs and have come to the conclusion that the best thing we can do to live a balanced and not overstimulated life is to LEARN as much as possible about our trait.
-This is definitely a place where "knowledge is power."
+Since first learning about the HSP trait in 1997, I have met hundreds of fellow HSPs and have come to the conclusion that the best thing we can do to live a balanced and not overstimulated life is to learn as much as possible about our trait.
+This is definitely a place where knowledge is power.